keltecc/external-secrets/docs/provider/mws-certificate-manager.md

       key: my-certificate
 ```

-By default the secret data will be a JSON object, for example:
+By default, the Secret contains a JSON object with the certificate data.
+For example:

 ```json
 {"certificate":"...","privateKey":"...","chainedCert":"..."}
 ```

-MWS Certificate Manager provider supports several properties:
+The MWS Certificate Manager provider supports the following properties:

-- `certificate`, the certificate content
+- `certificate` — the certificate content
-- `privateKey`, the private key of the certificate
+- `privateKey` — the private key of the certificate
-- `chainedCert`, the fullchain certificate
+- `chainedCert` — the fullchain certificate

-The property could be selected in the secret definition:
+You can select a specific property in the external secret definition:

 ```yaml
     remoteRef: